JJNod88/PP1_html_css/README.md

 ### 4. Submit Page (additional)
 * To ensure excellent user UX, when submitting the button 'sign up' when completin the form, users are taken to a seprate page that consists with the sites design, to let them know that their sign up has been successful.
 There is also a message to wish them luck.
-* They are able to return back to the home page using either the 'Home' Button on the Nav Bar.
+* They are able to return back to the home page using either the 'Home' Button on the Nav Bar or a highlighted link in yellow.

 ![image-of-submit-page](/assets/images/readme-images/Submit-Page.png)